BlueEquinoxDev/waste-detection-aidl/README.md

 # Waste Segmentation and detection AIDL project

-This repository contains the code developed by Martí Fabregat, Rafel Febrer, Ferran Miró-Gea and Miguel Ortiz in the scope of AIDL postgraduate course in UPC (Universitat Politècnica de Catalunya).
-With supervision of Amanda Duarte.
+This repository contains the code developed by Martí Fabregat, Rafel Febrer, Ferran Miró-Gea and Miguel Ortiz as part of the AI with Deep Learning postgraduate course w24/25 at the UPC (Universitat Politècnica de Catalunya).
+Supervised by Amanda Duarte.

-Several models for instance segmentation and image classification have been trained and evaluated to segment and classify waste.
+Our project aims to use AI to address environmental challenges, specifically waste management, by leveraging accessible tools such as cameras and deep learning.
+We fine tuned and compared models for both image classification and instance segmentation, evaluated different architectures and deployed the best performing models in the cloud with API access.

 ## Table of Contents
 - [Getting started](#getting-started)